Formula Reference

 US Size

-What Is the Shoe Size Calculator?
+What the Shoe Size Calculator Actually Does

 How Shoe Size Systems Work

-Every major shoe sizing system attempts to map foot length to a size number, but with different scales and offsets.
-US men's sizing adds approximately 1.5 to the foot length in inches measured from heel to toe, relative to an antique Paris Point scale.
+Every major sizing system maps foot length to a size number using a different scale and offset.
+US men's sizing adds roughly 1.5 to foot length in inches, relative to an antique Paris Point scale.
 US women's sizes run 1.5 sizes larger than men's for the same foot length.
-UK sizes use the same scale as US men's but are approximately 0.5 sizes smaller (a UK 9 equals a US men's 9.5).
-European sizes use a unit called the Paris Point (one-third of a centimetre), so EU size equals foot length in centimetres divided by 0.667, approximately: a 27 cm foot gives an EU size of about 40 to 41.
-Japanese sizing uses centimetres directly, making it the simplest for metric users: a 26 cm foot is Japanese size 26.
+UK sizes use the same base scale as US men's but run about 0.5 sizes smaller, a UK 9 equals a US men's 9.5.
+European sizes use the Paris Point unit (one-third of a centimetre), so EU size is roughly foot length in centimetres divided by 0.667, a 27 cm foot lands around EU 40 to 41.
+Japanese sizing uses centimetres directly, a 26 cm foot is simply Japanese size 26.
+The ISO 19407 footwear sizing standard attempts to harmonise these systems, but adoption remains incomplete, and brand-level variation within a single system can rival the gap between systems for sizes near a boundary.

 Shoe Size Conversion Reference Table